The Manipulators

-The Manipulators was a Canadian drama television series which aired on CBC Television from 1970 to 1971.
+The Manipulators is a Canadian drama television series which aired on CBC Television from 1970 to 1971.

 Premise

 Parole officers and their clients were featured characters in this colour filmed series.
 Its working title was The Double Bind, reflecting the dual responsibilities of parole officers to both former prisoners and the legal system.
 The production was based on The Clients, a pilot half-hour series broadcast locally in Vancouver.